MyuLi/SST/README.md

 The codes for split it to traning, testing, validating are available at utility/mat_data.py splitWDC().
 Run the createDCmall() function in utility/lmdb_data.py to generate training lmdb dataset.
 ### Urban dataset
 * The training dataset are from link: https://apex-esa.org/.
-The origin Urban dataset are from link:
+The origin Urban dataset are from link:  https://rslab.ut.ac.ir/data.

 1. Run the create_big_apex_dataset() funtion in utility/mat_data.py to generate training samples.

 2. Run the createDCmall() function in utility/lmdb_data.py to generate training lmdb dataset.

-## Experiement:
+## Experiement

-checkpoints are available at https://rslab.ut.ac.ir/data.
+checkpoints are available at

 * [Baidu Disk](https://pan.baidu.com/s/1GqjTFCtNJkkqG4ENyNUFhQ?pwd=azx0) code:azx0